eclipse/xtext/README.md

 # Xtext Core Framework

-This repository contains the editor-platform independent language framework.
+This repository contains the platform-independent language framework.

 ## How To Build